 Which brings us to the most pertinent question of all: where do you find the time?
 Sure it's a great idea to learn about your work and about the world around us, but where's the time?
 And this was the most persistent question of all at the dinner.
 The answer is remarkably simple and leads right into the three-month vacation.

-Part 3: Working with limits: the real secret to becoming smart
+3) Working with limits: the real secret to get smart

 Imagine you had four months to write a book